-Infrastructure Materials Corporation (IMC) has discovered and secured the rights to high quality limestone deposits in several locations in the states of Nevada and Arizona, and in the province of Manitoba.
+Infrastructure Materials Corporation (IMC) has discovered and secured the rights to high quality limestone deposits.
 While cement is often the first application for high quality limestone due to its high demand and value for infrastructure, housing and commercial development, there are other valuable applications for this limestone in high demand, producing mineral chemicals used in numerous high value everyday products.

 Infrastructure Materials Corp.
 (IMC) has discovered cement grade limestone deposits in the Nevada deserts, one just north of Las Vegas and another in Northeastern Nevada.
 IMC is interested in determining if there is a strong enough market for cement in these areas to warrant developing these deposits into high capacity production facilities.
 The purpose of this study was to develop a demand forecast for these materials for the specific market areas that can be served by these newly discovered deposits.

-The Morgan Hill Claim Group consists of 130 (same amount of Private Land Lease) mineral claims located in Elko County, Nevada, approximately 20 miles west of the town of Wells, Nevada.
-The claims are situated about five miles north of Interstate 80 and the Union-Pacific rail line.
+The Morgan Hill Project consists of 28 mineral claims located in Elko County, Nevada, approximately 20 miles west of the town of Wells, Nevada.
+The Project is situated about five miles north of Interstate 80 and the Union-Pacific rail line.
 The property is accessed via the I80 River Ranch Exit.
-The Morgan Hill claims cover BLM lands within the private land "checkerboard" found within a 20 mile radius on each side of the transcontinental railroad.
-The Morgan Hill claims cover a NE trending package of Paleozoic sediments which include a block of favorable massive limestone that has a 2.5 mile strike length.
+The Morgan Hill Project covers BLM lands within the private land "checkerboard" found within a 20 mile radius on each side of the transcontinental railroad.
+The Morgan Hill Project covers a NE trending package of Paleozoic sediments which include a block of favorable massive limestone that has a 2.5 mile strike length.
 This limestone exceeds 250 feet in thickness.
-The claim area contains very significant amounts of micritic limestone within the Devonian Devil's Gate and Nevada Formations.
+The Project area contains very significant amounts of micritic limestone within the Devonian Devil's Gate and Nevada Formations.
 The unit thickness appears to range up to 500 feet and range varying amounts of interbedded MgO.
 There is adjacent sandstone for a silica supply required for cement.
 Morgan Hill has topography conducive to open pit mining.
 Preliminary tonnage estimates are positive with little to no initial strip ratio.
 Area topography allows access to drill areas with a track mounted drill rig.
 The property lies within 5 miles of the railhead.
 It is believed to be situated to competitively reach markets in Salt Lake, Reno, South Idaho and Northern California.
 Subsequent to the date of this report a 24 hole drill program has been completed on the project identifying three separate cement grade limestone zones of indeterminate thickness.
 Angle drilling will be required to verify the thickness and continuity of the cement and high grade zones.

 The Rock Hill Claim Group consists of 12 mineral claims located in Pershing County, Nevada, approximately 12 miles southeast of Mill City, , Nevada.
 The Rock Hill claims are accessible from the town of Lovelock, Nevada.
 The property geology indicates two basic units most likely in the Natchez Pass Formation.
 Each limestone unit is up to 300-400 feet thick with Siltstone/Sandstone interbeds of variable thickness, noted during the mapping.
 The property is approximately 12-14 miles from the current railhead in the Dunn Glenn area.
 Due to the topography, access to this project would be difficult.